Back to Case Studies

 Brand Mentions

-The goal wasn’t only to rank, it was to be surfaced reliably at the decision moment, when buyers are forming a shortlist.
+The goal was not only to rank, but to be surfaced reliably at the decision moment, when buyers are forming a shortlist.

 What We Did